 - Water bottle: For refreshment while you are riding.

 - Cellular phones: Do not work in the areas you’ll be riding in so leave them somewhere safe.
-If you will be using the camera on your phone, please note there is no charging station in the backcountry.

 - Saddlebags: You are welcome to bring your own; please fill them with only those essential items that you would need during the day, such as lip balm, your camera, sunscreen, etc. We reserve the right to limit the amount of gear in the saddlebags for weight.
 Daypacks, backpacks or other bags are NOT allowed — they are hard on your back and hard on the horse’s back, and do not tie properly to the saddle.